 All our teachers are native speakers and hold a university degree either in Teaching Russian as a Foreign Language (RKI) or Linguistics.
 We encourage our teachers to learn new languages, because we believe that having this experience as students is a valuable source for further improvement of their professional skills.
 Our teachers apply a variety of techniques ranging from introduction to the Russian language history, from etymology and comparative linguistics to role-play, live discussions and creative work (drawing, story telling) in the class.
 Teacher training sessions take place on a regular basis.
 In a team work they share their experience, discuss the problems they recently solved, new methods and techniques they implemented and evaluate new teaching materials.

 In our group courses we teach beginner to intermediate levels year-round adding upper-intermediate and advanced classes during busy summer period.
-For reasons of compatibility, we have adapted the framework of the European Language Portfolio.
+For reasons of compatibility, we have adapted the framework of the CEFR (Common European Framework of Reference for Languages).
 Clicking on each circle reveals Liden & Denz sub-levels with averaged lesson numbers and recommended exam(s) for that level.
 Students enrolling for a one-to-one course will need less time to pass from one level to the next.

 All students receive a graded certificate (in Russian) at the end of their stay, indicating course type, course dates, numbers of lessons and level achieved.
 We take great importance that students attend classes punctually.
 We may refuse to issue a course certificate to students who persistently arrive late.
 Our teachers expect students to arrive for tuition rested and alert.

-For students wishing to take an internationally recognised exam during their stay, we recommend to sign up for a telc Russian language test. telc tests can be taken at any Liden & Denz campus.
+For students wishing to take an internationally recognised exam during their stay, we recommend to sign up for the TRKI (TORFL) Russian language exam.
+TRKI exams can be taken online or at Liden & Denz St. Petersburg campus.
 The exam is closely aligned with the Common European Framework of Reference for Languages (CEFR).
-The telc Russian language test is available for A1, A2, B1 and B2 language levels.
-Our teachers are also qualified to prepare for TRKI state exams, to be taken at the university.
+The TRKI (TORFL) exam is available for A1, A2, B1, B2, C1 and C2 language levels.